mhtattersall/Dask/README.md

 # Dask

+- The Word document contains notes on Dask from the MIT xPro Data Engineering Certificate.
 - The ipyhton files are Dask tutorials.
 The sample dataset belongs to Dask.ipynb.
 - write.py is a program that writes sytnthetic time series files in parallel.
 - read.py is a program that reads csv files in parallel and stores them in a dask dataframe.